ragworkshop2024/ragworkshop2024.github.io/README.md

 1. Run `npm install`

 2. In VS Code, install the Live Server extension.
 When installed, you will see an item in the bottom right tray named "Go Live".
 Click that to start the live server.
+3. NOTE: the live server does not seem to update in the preview window, you should go to the browser and refresh the page to see changes.

-3. In terminal, run `npm run watch:scss`.
+4. In terminal, run `npm run watch:scss`.
 This script will watch for changes to the scss and will rebuild the css automatically upon change.

 Enjoy!